 Strap Decorations Around Your Tree

-Oftentimes, popular Halloween decorations encompass signs nailed to trees, manikins, such as witches, and various other decorations are adhered to trees.
-We cannot stress enough how nailing something to your tree is detrimental to its overall health.
-Instead, we recommend finding decorations with a strap to go around the tree, use some yarn, or duct tape the sticky sides of the tape together and make your own strap.
+Popular Halloween decorations often include signs nailed to trees, witches, ghosts, and various other spooky decorations to trees.
+Nailing these seasonal decorations to your tree can be detrimental to its overall health.
+Instead, we recommend finding outdoor tree decorations with a strap to go around the tree.
+Alternatively you can use yarn or duct tape folded over to make your own strap.

-A big craze when it comes to Halloween decorations are stringy spiderwebs.
+Another popular craze for Halloween décor in your yard are spiderwebs.
 These spiderwebs are a great resource for a quick decoration that will not negatively affect your tree.

 Occasionally, using yarn and strapping aren’t always the best way to arrange decorations.
 Decorations can just be placed in, or on branches and foliage.

-For instance, purchasing two large white inflatable balls, painting a black circle on each, and placing them next to one another creates two eyes.
-These eyes can be placed on branches near each other, or within a bush that can hold them.
-Similarly, manikins can be placed so it appears they are stuck in the foliage.
-This provides a simple solution that your trees will thank you for.
+For instance, you can create a pair of creepy eyes by purchasing two white inflatable balls, then paint a black circle on each, and place them next to one another.
+These eyes can then be placed on branches near each other, or within a bush to create an illusion that will add to your seasonal décor.
+Similarly, ominous owls can be placed so it appears they are in the foliage.
+Your trees will thank you for this simple solution.

-Trick-or-Treating is one component of the Spooky season of Halloween.
-Go all out, decorate your yard, your home, and your trees, but be sure to protect your trees when considering what decorations to contribute to your landscape.
-As always, if you have any questions this spooky season about safely decorating your tree, contact a certified arborist here at Wachtel Tree Science, and we will be sure to assist you.
+Trick-or-Treating is one component of the spooky season of Halloween.
+Go all out.
+Decorate your yard, your home, and your trees.
+Be sure to protect your trees when considering how you create the spooky scene in your yard.
+As always, if you have any questions this spooky season about safely decorating your tree, contact a Certified Arborist here at Wachtel Tree Science, and we will be sure to assist you.